 Impacted by storm damage?
 Here are some frequently asked questions and answers about filing a claim

-Over the years, KPRC 2 has provided information on how to file a claim related to hurricane and freeze damage.
-The winter thunderstorm and tornado that hit the Houston area this weekend once again have people cleaning up and making calls to insurance companies.
+Over the years, KPRC 2 has provided information on how to file a claim related to hurricane, tornado, flood and freeze damage.
+The severe thunderstorms and tornadoes that hit the Houston area Tuesday will once again have people cleaning up and making calls to insurance companies.

 Town hall answers questions for residents seeking assistance after winter storm damage

 HOUSTON – Over the past several days, people across the Houston area have been dealing with broken water pipes and damage after last week’s winter storm.
 On Thursday, a group of residents came out for a town hall in the Heights.
 Others don’t know how the process works and some haven’t even received responses from their insurance providers.
 They have the right to seek help.”AdThere are likely thousands seeking that same help right now: cleaning up the damage, navigating the paperwork.
 “Asking questions and making sure that I am taking the right steps to get my house taken care of,” Mullinax said.

 Renter’s rights: What you need to know if you have storm damage